odahu/odahu-examples/batch-inference/README.md

 - `model` defines model files
     - `odahuflow.project.yaml` metadata file that is required by ODAHU
     - `multiplier.txt` file that contains multiplier.
 This file is used by predictor.py script
+- `dag.py` example of using airflow plugin to schedule inference job

 ### How to